5/22/2014

 2) Limit discussing your outside projects around the office.
 When at work, your focus should be on your duties and you should assure your there is nothing interfering with your priorities.

 3) Avoid doing too many free projects on the side.
-Personally, anything for family is on me and my pleasure.
+Personally, anything for family is on me.
 For non-profits you want to limit yourself or you will find yourself being taken advantage of, which is an addictive state to get into.
-Read a fine piece on this by photographer Crystal Randazzo here.
+Read a fine piece on this by world photographer Crystal Randazzo here.

 As a newspaper reporter I often covered events sponsored by civic organizations or non-profits for publication in my paper, such as the American Cancer Society Relay for Life, the city’s annual Spring Fest or Concert in the Park.
 When asked, I gave a couple of photos to the organizations for their wall, website or newsletter.
 My belief is I use their event for the profit of my newspaper, so I reciprocate by sharing a couple of photos.
 If you do this, send photos in an email so you have a record of it and include a request the photos not be shared with another publication.